 - Apply for an apostille at your country’s legalisation office (e.g. FCO in UK)

 - Submit the documents to the Chinese embassy for approval

 Applicants must complete all three stages for each document.
 As each stage carries an individual fee, this new requirement can become quite costly for the applicant**.
 The good news is our partner schools understand the inconvenience and will reimburse most, if not all associated costs.
 If you wish to receive further information on this matter, please get in touch.

 *In cases where the TEFL certificate is provided by a recognised body in China, it does not need to be authenticated according to the current rules.
-Our August state school package includes a TEFL that does not need to be authenticated.
+Our TEFL Training Programme includes a qualification offered by SAFEA, a China-based organization from which certificates do not need to be authenticated.